DavidKitano/uni-infinite-scrolling/README.md

 This is a simple infinite scrolling realization, which used Vue3, Vite, TypeScript, Scss/Sass, Uniapp(DCloud), Normalize.css etc..
 Uni stands for Uniapp the frame developed by DCloud.

-Several algorithms and performance optimization included, such as handwriting debounce, throttle and so on.
+Several algorithms, multi platform and terminal compatible and performance optimization included, such as handwriting debounce, throttle and so on.

 Project views are developed with references to a Chinese app called Xiaohongshu (a.k.a.
 Red Little Book) interface, whose natural language is based in Mandarin.